helenhan2001/MobileAutomation/README.md

 # Background:

-This is one Automation test example using Appoumn for Java test Android App.
+This is one Automation test example using Appium for Java test Android App.
 Based the existing frameworks to automate the Android App.
 Keep in mind, that you are a professional QA Engineer and you should be adhering to developing code using design pattern(s) and technique(s) to make your code maintainable (hint: think unit tests).

 # TASK: